cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-05-23-setting-up-an-ethereum-2-0-validator-node-on-prysm-topaz-testnet.md

 There are two main types of software to be aware of when considering staking on Ethereum:

-# Beacon nodes**: This is the hub for your validators.
+# Beacon nodes: This is the hub for your validators.

 - Stores canonical state handles peers and incoming sync, propagate blocks and attestations.
 - It has a gRPC server that clients can connect to and provides a public API.

-# Validator clients**: Talks to your beacon node and signs blocks.
+# Validator clients: Talks to your beacon node and signs blocks.
 You can have multiple of these at 32 ETH each.

 - Stores important secrets such as RANDAO reveal proof of custody for shared data and BLS private key.
 - Can swap underlying beacon nodes efficiently.